autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 # How to integrate Autoware with your vehicle

-This page demonstrates how to intagrate Autoware with the real vehicle.
+This page demonstrates how to integrate Autoware with a real vehicle.

 ## 1. Prepare your real vehicle hardware